About Preikestolen Waterfalls

 Overall, this additional scrambling to the alternate views of Preikestolen took me about a little under an hour covering around 1.3km round trip.

 The Preikestolen Waterfalls (as well as the Preikestolen itself) sat in the town and municipality of Forsand in Rogaland County, Norway.
-For information or inquiries about the area as well as current conditions, visit the local government website.
+For information or inquiries about the area as well as current conditions, visit the Preikestolen Foundation website.

 For driving directions, I’m assuming that we’ll start the drive in Stavanger since that was how we did it.